tylerchessman/PBI_FRED_EIA/Tutorials/1_Part1/README.md

 Inspired by an Excel add-in, the Enpublica Data Connector is essentially a wrapper around three different data sources –

-- Louis Federal Reserve Economic Database ([FRED](https://fredhelp.stlouisfed.org/fred/about/about-fred/what-is-fred/)) – provides access to over 800,000 time series, collected from 100+ U.S. and international data sources
+- St. Louis Federal Reserve Economic Database ([FRED](https://fredhelp.stlouisfed.org/fred/about/about-fred/what-is-fred/)) – provides access to over 800,000 time series, collected from 100+ U.S. and international data sources
-- S. Energy Information Administration ([EIA](https://www.eia.gov/opendata/documentation.php)) – maintains several hundred thousand time series and datasets related to domestic and internal energy production/usage
+- Energy Information Administration ([EIA](https://www.eia.gov/opendata/documentation.php)) – maintains several hundred thousand time series and datasets related to domestic and internal energy production/usage
 - Enpublica – a small set of supplemental datasets – including (older) historical data, unique energy and/or economic datasets not available in FRED/EIA, and a custom date dimension

 Each of these sources provide an API (for those who work in oil & gas, API in this case means Application Programming Interface, not American Petroleum Institute) which can be used to import data into another tool.
 The Enpublica data connector makes using these APIs in Power BI easier; it automatically handles things like data type conversions, pagination for larger datasets, calling an API multiple times (without incurring usage time-outs), and securely storing API keys.

 ### Getting Started

 In this tutorial, we will be using the Power BI Desktop – which can be downloaded from [here](https://powerbi.microsoft.com/en-us/desktop/).
 Note – If you are a MAC user, consider a virtualization technology like [Boot Camp](https://support.apple.com/en-us/HT201468#:~:text=How%20to%20install%20Windows%2010%20on%20Mac%201,the%20Boot%20Camp%20installer%20in%20Windows%20See%20More.) or [Parallels](https://www.parallels.com/).
-Then, install the Enpublica data connector from this [repository](https://github.com/tylerchessman/PBI_FRED_EIA).
+Then, install the [Enpublica data connector](https://github.com/tylerchessman/PBI_FRED_EIA).
 This first tutorial makes use of the FRED database, so this is the only api\_key you'll need.

 While you can create a new report from scratch, we've created a starter report to save a bit of time with formatting and arranging visuals – it can downloaded [here](https://github.com/tylerchessman/PBI_FRED_EIA/raw/main/Tutorials/1_Part1/Enpublica_Tutorial1_Part1_Begin.pbix).